California Clinical Psychologist Salary Outlook

 Which California Cities Are Best for Clinical Psychologists?

-Not only does the state of California boast the highest median wage for a clinical psychologists, but several California cities and metro areas also have the highest salaries among all U.S. cities.
-In fact, among the top 10 areas for clinical psychologist salaries, all but one are in California.
+Not only does the state of California have one of the highest median salaries for clinical psychologists, but California metro areas dominate across the U.S. In fact, many California cities rank among the nation’s top 20 areas for clinical psychologist salaries, including the top five spots.

 U.S. city/metro area by median annual clinical psychologist wage, top 20